Skip to main content

 What Does the Adapt Phase of BLAS Do?

-Adapt reads daily performance signal and adjusts every input that can be improved.
+Adapt reads live campaign data in real time and adjusts every input that can be improved.
 Creative gets rotated based on what stops the scroll.
 Audiences get narrowed based on who converts.
 Copy gets rewritten based on what hooks land.
 Budget gets reallocated based on what produces revenue.

 This is the phase where most engagements stall in traditional marketing because the loop runs on a weekly meeting cycle.
 The agent runs the loop continuously.
-Winners get scaled within hours of the data confirming them.
-Losers get killed before they bleed more budget.
+Losing campaigns get cut before they bleed more budget, and replacement campaigns ship the same day.
+Winning campaigns get challenged by new campaigns rather than edited.
 The agent does not wait for permission to optimize inside the rules the Concierge set on day one.

 Adapt typically runs from week three through week eight of a Catalyst engagement.
 By the end of this phase, the system has identified the winning creative angles, the converting audience segments, the email subject lines that get opened, the offer language that closes, and the funnel paths that drop off.
 The picture of what works is no longer guessed.
 It is measured.